Ilovemyhous/Who/README.md

  - [x] Finish the arrival
  - [ ] Finish the story
  - [ ] Finish the hub
- - [ ] Finish the settings
+ - [X] Finish the settings
- More to come
+ More to come...

 ## Credits
 Inspiration: [When the Darkness comes](https://www.sirhaian.net/games/sheet.php?p=when_the_darkness_comes)